codenet/col733-cloud/compute-rdd.md

 ### Evaluation
-Figure 7 shows that later iterations of Spark are much faster than in Hadoop since the data is already present in memory.
+Figure 7 shows that later iterations of Spark are much faster than in Hadoop (an open-source clone of MapReduce) since the data is already present in memory.
 In Figure 11, authors inject a fault in iteration 6.
 Iteration 6 takes longer time than other iterations due to the recovery via lineage-based reexecution.

 ## Summary